The Winchcombe Players

 Their new album, Outside the Light, is characterised by fluid, melodic music reflecting the changing seasons in the landscape of mid Wales, where the musicians all live.
 Drawing inspiration from local folklore and Celtic mythology, the music explores themes of light, seasons and changing landscapes.

-The Will Barnes Quartet are: Will Barnes, guitar; James Batten, drums; Aidan Thomas, bass; and Jack Gonsalez, piano.
+The Will Barnes Quartet are: Will Barnes, guitar; James Batten, drums; Aidan Thorne, bass; and Jack Gonsalez, piano.

 'Springy deftness...
 Cool precision....Serious Chops' Andy Cowan, Mojo